History of military ballooning: Early French balloons

 The first successfully flown balloons were made in France by the Montgolfier brothers in 1782–1783.
 They were rigid-style spheres made of cotton or silk stretched over a simple light wood frame resembling a large egg.
 These rigid balloons were held up over a fire so that the smoke billowed well into the cavity of the sphere.
 It was thought that the smoke made the balloons rise, but actually it was the hot air of the smoke that caused the elevating.
 The first decisive use of a balloon for aerial warfare was performed by the French Aerostatic Corps using the aerostat l’Entreprenant ("The enterprising one") at the Battle of Fleurus in 1794.
 The following year, during the Siege of Mainz an observation balloon was employed again.
 However, the French military use of the balloon did not continue uninterrupted, as in 1799 Napoleon disbanded the French balloon corps.

 In 1804, Napoleon considered invading England by landing troops transported by balloons.
 He consulted his 'Aeronaut of Official Festivals', Sophie Blanchard, about whether invading England by balloon was viable.
 She told him that the invasion would likely not succeed due to the unpredictable winds in the English Channel.

-In 1854, French aeronaut Eugène Godard performed several manned balloon demonstrations at the wedding of Austrian Emperor Franz Joseph I. The Emperor was so impressed that he drafted an agreement with the Godard stating that in the event of a war, he would build balloons, organize balloonists companies, and perform observation ascents for the Austrian military.
-However, in 1859 the French went to war against the Austrians, and Godard's observation balloons were used instead by French forces, contributing to a victory for Napoleon III over Franz Joseph.
+In 1854, French aeronaut Eugène Godard performed several manned balloon demonstrations at the wedding of Austrian Emperor Franz Joseph I. The Emperor was so impressed that he drafted an agreement with Godard stating that, in the event of a war, he would build balloons, organize balloonists companies, and perform observation ascents for the Austrian military.
+However, in 1859, the French went to war against the Austrians, and Godard's observation balloons were used instead by French forces, contributing to a victory for Napoleon III over Franz Joseph.
 Godard's aerial reconnaissance balloons were again employed by the French in 1870 during the Franco-Prussian War and the Siege of Paris.

 During the 1900 Boxer Rebellion in China, the French forces did bring a balloon with them, although there is no record of it ever having been deployed.